rmbolger/Posh-ACME/Tutorial.md

 ```

 These are designed to be used in a daily scheduled task. **Make sure to have it run as the same user you're currently logged in as** because the module config is all stored in your local profile.
 Each day, it will check the existing certs for ones that have reached the renewal window and renew them.
 It will just ignore the ones that aren't ready yet.

-*Note: PluginArgs are saved on a per ACME account basis.
-So if you need two different certs that use the same plugin with different parameters, create a new account for the second cert.
-Otherwise, the second cert's PluginArgs will replace the first cert's PluginArgs on the account and may then fail to renew the first.*

 ## (Advanced) DNS Challenge Aliases